Role of Matter Interactions in Superradiant Phenomena

-\textit{Acknowledgments.} This work was supported by the Polish National Agency for Academic Exchange (NAWA) via the Polish Returns 2019 program.
-We gratefully acknowledge Polish high-performance computing infrastructure PLGrid (HPC Center: ACK Cyfronet AGH) for providing computer facilities and support within computational grant no. PLG/2024/017478.
+\textit{Acknowledgments.} J.P.M and K.J. were supported by the Polish National Agency for Academic Exchange (NAWA) via the Polish Returns 2019 program and acknowledge Polish high-performance computing infrastructure PLGrid (HPC Center: ACK Cyfronet AGH) for providing computer facilities and support within computational grant no. PLG/2024/017478.
 Y.W. acknowledges the support by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Early Career Award No.~DE-SC0024524.